harfbuzz/harfbuzz/docs/wasm-shaper.md

 use wasm_bindgen::prelude::*;

 #[wasm_bindgen]
-pub fn shape(_font_ref: u32, _buf_ref: u32, _features: u32, _num_features: u32) -> i32 {
+pub fn shape(_shape_plan: u32, _font_ref: u32, _buf_ref: u32, _features: u32) -> i32 {
     1 // success!
 }
 ```

-This exports a shaping function which takes two arguments, tokens representing the font and the buffer, and returns a status value.
+This exports a shaping function which takes four arguments, tokens representing the shaping plan, the font and the buffer, and returns a status value.
 We can pass these tokens back to Harfbuzz in order to use its native functions on the font and buffer objects.
 More on native functions later - let's get this shaper compiled and added into a font:

 * To compile the shaper, run `wasm-pack build --target nodejs`: